PLEASE NOTE THAT YOU MUST MEET WITH THE INTERNSHIP COORDINATOR DR. DANIELLE MCGURRIN BEFORE ARRANGING AN INTERNSHIP.

 - Company anti-fraud training.
 As needed, assist in the preparation and delivery of anti-fraud training materials to integral anti-fraud personnel such as claim handlers and underwriters.

 - Communicating with law enforcement.
-As needed, contacting law enforcement agencies and departments of insurance to obtain case status information on previously on cases previously submitted full-time investigators.
+As needed, contacting law enforcement agencies and departments of insurance to obtain case status information on previously on cases previously submitted.

 - The ideal candidate has a strong interest in insurance fraud, or more generally, white collar crime.
 Individuals best suited are analytical, detail oriented, fast learners, persistent and independent.